 150g unsalted butter

-Cook’s tip The pie will retain its heat well.
+The pie will retain its heat well.
 Keep it covered with foil and it will stay warm enough to serve for at least 20 minutes.
-The pie is also delicious cold and would be wonderful with piccalilli and pickled red cabbage on Boxing Day.
+The pie leftovers are also delicious cold and would be wonderful with piccalilli and pickled red cabbage on Boxing Day.